The Sciences at Augustana

 When it’s complete, College officials say the new, LEED-certified 125,000-square-foot facility will enable Augustana’s Natural Science Division faculty to incorporate modern pedagogies proven to equip students with enhanced critical thinking skills and hands-on experience.

 The project comes at a key time for the Natural Sciences division.

 For the 2013-14 academic year, Natural Science majors represented 36 percent of all majors at Augustana – up nearly 10 percent from a decade ago.
 College officials cite a number of reasons for the growth, including an increased demand for health care professionals, a growing interest in the natural sciences among high school students and Augustana’s reputation for delivering high job placement rates among its graduates.

-Named in honor of Dr. Sven Froiland, longtime biology professor and a champion of scientific research at Augustana, the new facility will feature six new, technology-rich “classatories,” rooms featuring traditional classroom elements and laboratory components.
+Named in honor of Dr. Sven Froiland, longtime biology professor and a champion of scientific research at Augustana, the new facility will feature multiple new, technology-rich “classatories,” rooms featuring traditional classroom elements and laboratory components.

 These rooms will enable faculty to build “active learning” philosophies into their curriculum – a proven teaching method pairing traditional lecture with group work and hands-on exercises.

 The new facility will also feature core research areas for faculty researchers and their student collaborators and glass-enclosed laboratories, designs College officials say will put “science on display” for all students and further enhance the culture of research that exists on the campus today.